CreditCardsCom/Logpig/README.md

 * timeBasedFileNamingAndTriggeringPolicy
    * class = [ch.qos.logback.core.rolling.SizeAndTimeBasedFNATP](http://logback.qos.ch/apidocs/ch/qos/logback/core/rolling/SizeAndTimeBasedFNATP.html)

-and add the three required properties as children of the &lt;appender&gt; element:
+and add the following required property as a child of the &lt;appender&gt; element:

-* accessKey - your S3 access key
-* secretKey - your S3 secret key
 * bucketName - the bucketName into which the rolled over log files will be posted

 The appender does not set object expiration policies on the log file bucket.
 You should manage expiration policies in the AWS management console.